-This module explains how Wazuh can be used for continuous self-auditing for security policy compliance.
-It covers the following topics:
+This module describes how Wazuh can be used for continuous self-auditing for security policy compliance.

-- Choosing, customizing, and centrally managing SCA policies - Types of checks that can be performed by SCA policies - Pros and cons of SCA versus CIS-CAT
+- Choosing, customizing, and centrally SCA policies - Types of checks that can be performed by SCA policies - Pros and Cons of SCA vs CIS-CAT

-Please note that the numerous integrations listed under Day 4 are too extensive to cover in a single day.
-During the training, class participants will be polled to determine which integrations are most relevant to their intended or desired use cases for Wazuh.
-Based on the results, the most suitable topics for Day 4 will be selected.
+Note that the many different integrations listed under day 4 are too numerous to address in a single day.
+Class participants will be polled during the training as to which integrations would be most relevant to their intended/desired use cases for Wazuh, and based on the findings, the best fit of topics for day 4 will be determined.

-MITRE ATT&CK Techniques
+MITRE ATT&CK techniques

-This module explains how Wazuh is mapping events against the MITRE ATT&CK framework.
-It covers the following topics:
+This module describes how Wazuh is mapping events against the MITRE ATT&CK framework.